 After

-examining the roof shingles that could be purchased for miniature
+examining the various roof shingles that could be purchased

 houses,